094459/aqd-cli-workshop/workshop/04-advanced-topics.md

 You will notice that the **">"** prompt changes to **"↯ >"**, to let you know that you are now in tangent mode.
 What might you do when you are in tangent mode?
 Here are some example use cases:

 * Explore alternatives approaches - you might have started along one path, but you can use tangents to explore alternatives so that they do not add to your existing context
-* Getting help on Kiro CLI - if you need to ask Kiro CLI for help on some of its features, but dont want that to pollute your context
+* Getting help on Kiro CLI - if you need to ask Kiro CLI for help on some of its features, but do not want that to pollute your context
 * Clarification - you might want to dive into some details to make sure that you have everything you need, but want to do this in a way that does not distract your existing context

-You can check out some [additional examples use cases here](https://github.com/aws/amazon-q-developer-cli/blob/main/docs/tangent-mode.md#usage-examples)
+You can check out some [additional examples use cases here](https://kiro.dev/docs/cli/experimental/tangent-mode/)

 > If you see the following when you run the command (**"/tangent"**) command, you have not enabled Tangent in the experimental model
 >